Allen Robinson: 2019

-In Week 1 against the Green Bay Packers, Robinson caught seven passes for 102 receiving yards as the Bears lost 10–3.
+In Week 1 against the Packers, Robinson caught seven passes for 102 receiving yards as the Bears lost 10–3.
 In Week 2 against the Denver Broncos, Robinson caught four passes for 41 receiving yards as the Bears won 16–14.
 With seconds left on the game clock, Robinson caught a 25-yard pass from quarterback Mitchell Trubisky that set up a 53-yard game winning field goal by Eddy Piñeiro.
 In Week 5 against the Oakland Raiders, Robinson caught seven passes for 97 receiving yards and two receiving touchdowns in the 24–21 loss.
 In Week 12 against the New York Giants, Robinson caught six passes for 131 receiving yards and a receiving touchdown in the 19–14 win.
-In Week 13 against the Detroit Lions on Thanksgiving Day, Robinson caught eight passes for 86 receiving yards and a receiving touchdown in the 24–20 win.
-In the following week's game against the Dallas Cowboys on Thursday Night Football, Robinson caught five passes for 48 receiving yards and two receiving touchdowns in the 31–24 win.
+In Week 13 against the Lions on Thanksgiving Day, Robinson caught eight passes for 86 receiving yards and a receiving touchdown in the 24–20 win.
+In the following week's game against the Cowboys on Thursday Night Football, Robinson caught five passes for 48 receiving yards and two receiving touchdowns in the 31–24 win.
 In Week 15 against the Packers, Robinson caught seven passes for 125 receiving yards in the 21–13 loss.
 During the game, Robinson reached 1,000 receiving yards on the season for the first time since 2015.
 He became the first Bears receiver to reach 1,000 receiving yards in a single season since Alshon Jeffery in 2014.
 Robinson finished the 2019 season with a career high in receptions with 98 for 1,147 receiving yards and seven receiving touchdowns.